2,5-Dimethoxy-4-chloroamphetamine: Effects

+DOC produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.

+DOC has shown reinforcing effects, including conditioned place preference (CPP) and self-administration, in rodents similarly to methamphetamine.
+This is analogous to other findings in which various 2C and NBOMe drugs have been found to produce dopaminergic elevations and reinforcing effects in rodents.
+Conversely however, in contrast to amphetamines like (−)-cathinone but similarly to mescaline, DOM has shown no stimulant-like or reinforcing effects in rhesus monkeys.

 Chemistry

 DOC is a substituted alpha-methylated phenethylamine, a class of compounds commonly known as amphetamines.
 The phenethylamine equivalent (lacking the alpha-methyl group) is 2C-C. DOC has a stereocenter and (R)-(−)-DOC is the more active stereoisomer.